navaz-alani/game-of-life/README.md

 If this is the first time that you are hearing the above phrase, please vist the Wikipedia page titled 'Conway's Game of Life' for more information.

-This Python Script is a command line took to experience _Conway's Game of Life_!
+This Python Script is a command line tool to experience _Conway's Game of Life_!

 To start: